Potato Cheddar Frittata

 Frittatas are also great for entertaining, because you can whip up a big batch and cut it into slices for everyone.
 Even though I love waffles and pancakes, something about having to cook them in batches for guests feels stressful.
 I love how a frittata feels very easy!

-Heat a large oven-proof skillet over medium heat with some olive oil, then layer thinly sliced potatoes in the pan, and sprinkle with salt:
+Heat a large oven-proof non-stick pan over medium heat with some olive oil, then layer thinly sliced potatoes in the pan, and sprinkle with salt:

-While the potatoes cook, prepare the frittata ingredients for the filling: 8 eggs, a splash of cream, freshly grated cheddar cheese, sliced scallions, and salt:
+While the potato slices cook, prepare the frittata ingredients for the filling.
+Combine 8 large eggs, a splash of heavy cream, freshly grated cheddar cheese, sliced scallions, and a pinch of salt in a large bowl:

 Whisk that all together until the egg is well blended:

-When the potatoes are tender, sprinkle with paprika, then pour the batter on top:
+When the potatoes are tender, sprinkle with paprika, then pour the batter into the cast iron pan:

-The egg will start cooking on the bottom and sides, so quickly but carefully transfer the skillet to the oven.
+The egg will start cooking on the bottom and sides.

-Continue cooking for another 15-18 minutes in the oven, until the egg is completely cooked through:
+Continue cooking for another 15-18 minutes in the oven, until the egg is completely cooked through and the edges look lightly golden brown.

-For more savory breakfast, I love a classic Breakfast Burrito or Bacon Cheddar Waffles.
+For more savory breakfasts, I love a classic Breakfast Burrito or Bacon Cheddar Waffles.

 For sweet breakfast, I love these fluffy English Scones and Whole Wheat Pancakes.
 Enjoy!

-Can you freeze frittata?
 Yes, for up to two months.
-Let the frittata thaw in the fridge before reheating, otherwise you risk overcooking the egg.
+Let the frittata thaw in the fridge overnight before reheating, otherwise you risk overcooking the egg.

 Ingredients